ENGR 103-1 - Fundamentals of Technical Graphics and CAD

 Undergraduate | M/W | 11:15 AM - 12:10 PM

-Pre-requisites: Student has satisfied all of the following: [Student has completed any of the following course(s): ENGR 103 - Fundamentals of Engineering Graphics with grade greater than or equal to C- (Undergraduate Grading Scheme).]
-[Student has completed or is in process of completing any of the following course(s): ENGR 104 - Fundamentals of Engineering Computing with grade greater than or equal to C- (Undergraduate Grading Scheme).]
+Pre-requisites: Student has satisfied all of the following: [Student has completed any of the following course(s): ENGR 103 - Fundamentals of Engineering Graphics and CAD with grade greater than or equal to C- (Undergraduate Grading Scheme).]
+[Student has completed or is in process of completing any of the following course(s): ENGR 104 - Fundamentals of Engineering Computing in Python with grade greater than or equal to C- (Undergraduate Grading Scheme).]

 Section Description